-The team, in collaboration with Community Action Partnership's Pasitos playgroups, won national accolades for the Caminitos Al Parque program,
+The team, in collaboration with Community Action Partnership's Pasitos playgroups, won national accolades for the Caminitos Al Parque program, which introduces Spanish-

 Caminitos joins other Spanish and bilingual offerings.
 Vamos a Nadar provides free swim lessons for low-income children and bilingual water safety instruction for parents.